Enabling kids to manage emotions effectively

 3. Nutrition :

-There are ample studies to prove that nutrition plays a pivotal role in the intellect and behaviour of growing kids.
-Vitamins, minerals and fatty acids like Omega-3 (DHA) are important in the development of the emotional system and brain.
-Studies have proved that the lack of right nutrition has a direct relation to autism, withdrawal symptoms, anxieties and low stamina in growing kids.
+There are ample studies to prove that nutrition plays a pivotal role in the intellect and behavior of growing kids.
+Vitamins, minerals, and fatty acids like Omega-3 (DHA) are important in the development of the emotional system and brain.
+Studies have proved that the lack of the right nutrition has a direct relation to autism, withdrawal symptoms, anxieties, and low stamina in growing kids.
 Since our internal formation of DHA is quite low, we need to consume it through various foods and supplements.

 4. Build a Strong Character :